internet safety week

 By Kelvin Zimmer on Lumiun Blog

-Brazilian researcher discovers vulnerabilities in Pornhub, YouPorn, Redtube and Tube8
+Brazilian researcher discovers vulnerabilities at Pornhub, Youporn, Redtube and Tube8

-Five vulnerabilities based on client-side code injection were discovered by security researcher Pedr4uz, after studying the code of popular porn sites, Pornhub, YouPorn, Redtube and Tube8, for about two months.
+Five vulnerabilities based on Code Injection by the User Side (Client Side) were discovered by the Pedr4uz security researcher, after studying the code of popular pornographic sites, Pornhub, Youporn, Redtube and Tube8 for about two months.

 By Guilherme Petry in The Hack

-Bloomberg once again stated that Supermicro's products have been targets of Chinese espionage for more than a decade, as reported in 2018.
+Bloomberg has again stated that Supermicrico products are targets of Chinese espionage for over a decade, as reported in 2018.

 By Thomas Claburn in The Register

-Cybercriminals are sending phishing emails to hack access to email service provider accounts.
+Cybercriminals are sending phishing emails to hack access to email service providers.

 By Roman Dedenok in Kaspersky Daily

-Worrying: companies let their guard down during a period of high cyber attacks
+Worrying: companies lower the guard during a period of cyber attacks

-The numbers are impressive: every month, more than 5 billion digital threats are registered by Microsoft's cyber defense center.
+The numbers are impressive: Every month, more than 5 billion digital threats are recorded by Microsoft's cyber defense center.

 Events